Lipschitz and biLipschitz Maps on Carnot Groups: Hausdorff Dimension of Lipschitz Images

 \end{teo}

-\begin{proof} As in our results in Section 2, we illustrate the case $G = H^1$ in detail and remark that the construction in the general case is analogous.
+\begin{proof} As in our results in Section 2, we illustrate the case $G = H^1$ in detail and remark that the construction is analogous for the general case.
 The construction is based on the procedure from \cite{K}.